-- 1.4 The Company has not carried out commercial activity partly due to winding up order and appointment of liquidator. - 1.5 These financial statements are presented in Pak Rupee, which is the Company's functional and presentation currency. - 1.6 All the significant transactions and events that have affected the company's financial position and performance during the year have been appropriately disclosed in respective notes.
+- 1.4 These financial statements are presented in Pak Rupee, which is the Company's functional and presentation currency. - 1.5 All the significant transactions and events that have affected the company's financial position and performance during the year have been appropriately disclosed in respective notes.